-Ecuador has legalized the growing of hemp, excluding it from the list substances subject to rules under the country’s Comprehensive Organic Criminal Code (COIP), and putting the plant under the jurisdiction of agriculture authorities.
-Ecuador’s Ministry of Agriculture & Livestock must issue hemp regulations within 120 days of the law’s enactment in late June.
+Ecuador has proposed legalizing the growing of hemp, excluding it from the list substances subject to rules under the country’s Comprehensive Organic Criminal Code (COIP), and putting the plant under the jurisdiction of agriculture authorities.
+Ecuador’s Ministry of Agriculture & Livestock is to issue hemp regulations.

 Joining the 1% club